 You know how a good night’s sleep can really help you crush it at work the next day?
 Taking your vacation time to unplug from work is that feeling x10.
-Studies have actually shown that people who take time away from work are more productive than people who don’t.
-It’s not a coincidence that more companies are embracing flexible time off policies!
+Studies have actually shown that people who take time away from work are more apt to stay focused at work than people who don’t.
+It’s not a coincidence that more companies are embracing flexible paid-time-off policies!

 You need to spend time focusing on personal relationships

 Get your group hug on this holiday season.
 Via GIPHY .

 Do you sometimes go a few weeks before realizing you haven’t seen anyone outside of work in months?
 Yeah, startup life will do that to you.
 The holidays are the one time of year you’re expected to spend more time with your friends and family.
 So take advantage of it!
 These are the people who have been there for you all year, including all those times you canceled plans to meet a deadline (seriously, the only thing that should be flaking this holiday season is the snow, not you).
 Taking some time to enjoy their company and will help you to be happier when you return to work.

 You can spend time doing something you enjoy

 Spend your free time doing something fun!
 Via GIPHY .

 If you have a longer holiday break, devote some of the time you would have spent catching up on emails doing something you love but don’t have much time to do during the workweek.
 Whether it’s spending some time outside, working on a puzzle, or just catching up on your favorite show, take advantage of these vacation days and something you love.
 The startup life can eat into all of your free time and, before you know it, you may have gone a few months without devoting time to your hobbies.